satyam2301/internshala_ta_assignment/Readme.md

 #### Write a react component that renders a list of items fetched from an API.

 ### Solution :
-#### You can move to folder solution_3_listRender and follow below steps to see the solution.
+#### You can move to folder solution_3_listRender and follow the below steps to see the solution.
-#### I have used https://jsonplaceholder.typicode.com/posts Api and axios to fetch data.
+#### I have used https://jsonplaceholder.typicode.com/posts Api and Axios to fetch data.

-- move to solution_3_listRender folder using command :
+- move to solution_3_listRender folder using the command :
 ```
 cd solution_3_listRender
 ```